Akitsuyoshi/CarND-Behavioral-Cloning-P3/README.md

 | Dropout   	      	| 0.8 remains|
 | Fully connected		| outputs 1   									|

-I chose `Adam optimizer`, and `mean squared error` as error function.
+I chose `Adam` as an optimizer, and `mean squared error` as an error function.

+In the layers before VGG16, the model crop input at first process so that it lean only interesting part in input data.

 A bit confusing part is preprocessing layer.
-I apply the same input preprocessing method as that of VGG16.
+I apply the same input preprocessing method as that of VGG16, which is `keras.applications.vgg16.preprocess_input`.
 Normalization of input data is done by this preprocessing layer in the model.

 In the layers after VGG16, three fully connected layers are followed.
-Dropout layers exists between the fully layers.
-Also, I chose L2 regularization to the third and second last for preventing overfitting.
+Dropout layers exists between each fully layers.
+Also, I chose L2 regularization to the third and second last layers for preventing from overfitting.

 ### 4 Training strategy